tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

 **Thoughts:** The holiday season was so busy this in 2018 that I had to take a break from coding to catch up on everything!
 Finally back on it though and it feels pretty great to be exercising my scripting skills again.
 Got through a couple of these challenges without too much trouble, so that's extremely satisfying!
 Also, I found this site (https://regexr.com/) that gives you a visual of what regex characters you're selecting and it's been extremely helpful in helping me understand it better.

+### Day 35: January 3, 2019

+**Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** Only managed to solve one scripting challenge tonight, Search and Replace.
+Had some trouble in the beginning when trying to figure out how to title case a string, then remembered that you can target the first letter of a string by using the charAt() method.
+At the same time, I learned that using brackets to select a string character (e.g., 'string[0]') is not a good idea because it's not fully supported by all browsers.
+I also learned that assignment operators (+, +=) offer faster performance when compared to the concat() method, so this is very good to know!